Jean-Francois-C/Threat-Detection-and-Incident-Response/README.md

   + remove rogue network device
   + revoke authentication credentials (e.g. certificates, tokens, keys)
   + ...
-+ The cyber incident response plan should outline the eradication procedures (playbook) that the CSIRT team must follow for each type incidents / cyber attacks.
++ The cyber incident response plan should outline the eradication procedure (playbook) that the CSIRT team must follow for each type of incidents / cyber attacks.

 #### STEP 7.
 Recovery and remediation
 + Recovery involves restoring business operations to normal, repairing any damage and addressing any residual effects of the threat.
 + This step could involve various actions such as:
   + restore data from backup tapes
-  + recover lost data using forensic tool (if no backup)
+  + recover lost data using forensic tools (if no backup)
   + reinstall software and systems from (safe) backup images
   + unlock legitimate user/service/machine accounts
   + application & systems hardening